vsilverman/jenkins-ci/README.md

     all tests are passed and that current build of the app is ready for demonstration.

 -   After executing this demo you can test entire project against running instance of Jenkins.
-For executing such tests inside e.g. InteliJ IDE doe the following:
+For executing such tests inside e.g. InteliJ IDE do the following:
     - import IntelliJ settings of this project
     - right click on test->java->com.mycompany.app
     - select 'Run all tests'.
 Tests will be executed using JUnit and Cucumber frameworks.